substantial/SubCommander/README.md

 SubCommander
 =============

-Framework for building testable clients for JSON REST APIs.
+iOS Objective-C framework for building testable clients for JSON REST APIs.
+Uses AFNetworking under the hood.

 How to install
 =============